liflab/beepbeep-3-book/pre-markdown/core/README.md

 Since the output of events depends entirely on the contents of the control stream, the relative positions of the events in the input and output streams do not follow any predictable pattern:

-- event at position 0 in the output corresponds to event at position 0 in the input;
+- Event at position 0 in the output corresponds to event at position 0 in the input;
-- event at position 1 in the output corresponds to event at position 2 in the input;
+- Event at position 1 in the output corresponds to event at position 2 in the input;
-- event at position 2 in the output corresponds to event at position 3 in the input;
+- Event at position 2 in the output corresponds to event at position 3 in the input;
-- event at position 3 in the output corresponds to event at position 7 in the input.
+- Event at position 3 in the output corresponds to event at position 7 in the input.

 Note also that on a call to `pull`, a filter *must* return something.
 Therefore, it will keep pulling on its input pipes until it receives an event front where the control event is `true`.
 If that event never comes, **the call to `pull` will never end**.
 As a small exercise, try to replace all the Boolean values in `source_bool` by `false`, and run the program again.
 You will see that nothing is printed on the console, and that the program loops forever.